Five people in military uniforms lying on grass in a circle, with their heads close together.

 Soldiers in tactical gear running on sandy terrain during a military exercise, with trees in the background.

-Our mission is simple: To ensure that no Lone Soldier stands alone by providing housing solutions, mental health support, meals, and a family-like community to those serving the State of Israel without immediate family support.
+Our mission is simple: to ensure no Lone Soldier ever feels alone.
+Through housing solutions, mental health care, nourishing meals, and a strong, family-like community, we stand beside those who stand for Israel.

 • “You can’t succeed unless you dare to risk it all.”